pfhopkins/gizmo-public/scripts/gizmo_documentation.md

 ## ----------------------------------------------------------------------------------------------------
 # ------------------------------------- Friends-of-friends on-the-fly finder options (source in fof.c)
 # -----------------------------------------------------------------------------------------------------
-#FOF                                # enable FoF searching on-the-fly and outputs (set parameter LINKLENGTH=x to control LinkingLength; default=0.2)
+#FOF                                # master switch: enable FoF searching on-the-fly and outputs (set parameter LINKLENGTH=x to control LinkingLength; default=0.2)
-#FOF_PRIMARY_LINK_TYPES=2           # 2^type for the primary dark matter type
+#FOF_PRIMARY_LINK_TYPES=2           # bitflag: sum of 2^type for the primary type used to define initial FOF groups (use a common type to ensure 'start' in reasonable locations)
-#FOF_SECONDARY_LINK_TYPES=1+16+32   # 2^type for the types linked to nearest primaries
+#FOF_SECONDARY_LINK_TYPES=1+16+32   # bitflag: sum of 2^type for the seconary types which can be linked to nearest primaries (will be 'seen' when calculating group properties)
-#FOF_DENSITY_SPLIT_TYPES=1+2+16+32  # 2^type for whch the densities should be calculated seperately
+#FOF_DENSITY_SPLIT_TYPES=1+2+16+32  # bitflag: sum of 2^type for which the densities should be calculated seperately (i.e. if 1+2+16+32, fof densities are separately calculated for types 0,1,4,5, and shared for types 2,3)
-#FOF_GROUP_MIN_LEN=32               # default is 32
+#FOF_GROUP_MIN_SIZE=32              # minimum number of identified members required to qualify as a 'group': default is 32
+## ----------------------------------------------------------------------------------------------------
+# -------------------------------------  Subhalo on-the-fly finder options (uses "subfind" source code).
+## ----------------------------------------------------------------------------------------------------
+#SUBFIND                            # master switch to enable substructure-finding with the SubFind algorithm
+#SUBFIND_ADDIO_NUMOVERDEN=1         # for M200,R200-type properties, compute values within in this number of different overdensities (default=1=)
+#SUBFIND_ADDIO_VELDISP              # add the mass-weighted 1D velocity dispersions to properties computed in parent group[s], within the chosen overdensities
+#SUBFIND_ADDIO_BARYONS              # add gas mass, mass-weighted temperature, and x-ray luminosity (assuming ionized primoridal gas), and stellar masses, to properties computed in parent group[s], within the chosen overdensities
+## ----------------------------------------------------------------------------------------------------
+#SUBFIND_REMOVE_GAS_STRUCTURES      # delete (do not save) any structures which are entirely gas (or have fewer than target number of elements which are non-gas, with the rest in gas)
+#SUBFIND_SAVE_PARTICLEDATA          # save all particle positions,velocity,type,mass in subhalo file (in addition to IDs: this is highly redundant with snapshots, so makes subhalo info more like a snapshot)
 ####################################################################################################
 ```

 These flags enable group finding via an on-the-fly FOF finder which is run at intervals set by the run-time parameters.
 This is most commonly used for halo finding in cosmological simulations, to build on-the-fly halo catalogues, or to simply track halos for purposes of seeding black holes and other on-the-fly physics.
+However it has also been modified in previous applications to track things like star clusters, planet-forming clumps, or really any type of self-gravitating objects on-the-fly.
+The current defaults assume halo-finding, however, by defining structures as above a traditional virial overdensity.
 Users of *any* of these modules should cite Springel et al., MNRAS, 2001, 328, 726 for the numerical methods.

-**FOF**: Master switch required for all modules in this block and any SUBFIND implementation.
+**FOF**: Master switch required for all modules in this block (as well as any SUBFIND implementation).
 The default FOF linking length is 0.2 times the mean inter-particle separation of the desired type.
 This can be adjusted by adding the compiler parameter **LINKLENGTH** set to some desired value.

 **FOF\_PRIMARY\_LINK\_TYPES**: This sets the primary particle type for the linking/group-finding.
 For dark matter, this is typically particle-type 1, which means setting the parameter to 2.
 The parameter is set as a bit-wise value (see notes in the gravity section)